fgx/fgx.github.io/sandbox/flightpath/readme.md

 ### Road Map - in probable order of appearance

-* The model aircraft to be the c172p
 * A follow view mode where the camera is out the front of the model
 * The display to include the 3D generated terrain
+* Updrade c172p aircraft to have colors and textures

 ### Notes